Velimir-Dimitrov/sports-etl-api-databricks-project/README.md

 ## Overview

 This project is an end-to-end data engineering pipeline using Python, Databricks, and Azure to ingest, process, and store sports event data retrieved via a public API (TheSportsDB).
 It demonstrates how to:
-- Extract season-based sports event data (e.g., UFC events) using REST APIs
+- Extract season-based sports event data (e.g., UFC events) using REST APIs and Python
 - Transform the raw JSON using PySpark in a Databricks notebook
 - Load curated data into Azure Data Lake Storage (ADLS) and optionally into Synapse Analytics for downstream use